UniMath/agda-unimath/README.md

 ## Conventions

 1. The library uses Lisp style parentheses, and indent arguments of functions if they are on their own line.
+2. If the arguments of a function don't fit on the same line (80 characters), put the arguments each on their own line below the function.
-2. Extensive use of `where` in definitions seems to slow down agda, so we try to minimize its use.
+3. Extensive use of `where` in definitions seems to slow down agda, so we try to minimize its use.

 ### Names in the library